evangipson/Terminal/README.md

     - See previous autocomplete result using shift + tab

 ### User Interface Commands
+- Clear the terminal screen using the `clearscreen` command
 - Change the terminal colors using the `color` command

 ### Navigation Commands